 At trial both sides will have the opportunity to put on witnesses.
 It may be a trial by a judge or you may choose a trial by a Jury.
 Once all the evidence is heard then the judge/jury will determine guilt or innocence.
 The state must prove that you committed the crime beyond a reasonable doubt – not all doubt.
 If you are found guilty you will have a sentencing date set by the court.
 However, if it is a Jury Trial than there will be a sentencing hearing the day of the trial and the Jury will make a recommendation to the court as to what sentence you should receive.

 If your trial results in a guilty verdict than a “Pre-sentence Report” (PSR) will be ordered by the Judge.
-The PSR will include you history, family history and everything else about you and the criminal acts you were found guilty of, including “guide lines” which recommend a sentence to the Judge.
+The PSR will include your history, family history and everything else about you and the criminal acts you were found guilty of, including “guidelines” which recommend a sentence to the Judge.
 On the day of sentencing the Judge will determine your sentence, based on the PSR and witness testimony.

 You have a right to appeal any guilty finding or sentence to the Virginia Court of Appeals.
 If the Virginia Court of Appeals does not hear your appeal or does not find in your favor than you can appeal the the Virginia Supreme Court.
 The state does not have the right to appeal in Virginia.